kubedb/cli/docs/reference/kubedb_init.md

 ```
   -h, --help                        help for init
       --operator-namespace string   Name of namespace where operator will be deployed. (default "kube-system")
-      --rbac                        If true, configures RBAC roles for operator
+      --rbac                        If true, uses RBAC with operator and database objects
       --upgrade                     If present, Upgrade operator to use provided version
       --version string              Operator version (default "0.2.0")
 ```